MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Bookings/Publish-MgBetaBookingBusiness.md

 ## SYNOPSIS
 Make the scheduling page of this business available to external customers.
 Set the isPublished property to true, and publicUrl property to the URL of the scheduling page.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Publish-MgBookingBusiness](/powershell/module/Microsoft.Graph.Bookings/Publish-MgBookingBusiness?view=graph-powershell-1.0)

 ## SYNTAX